-On the Generation of Precise Fixed-Point Expressions
+Synthesis of Fixed-Point Programs

-Eva Darulova EPFL eva.darulova@epfl.ch

-Rupak Majumdar MPI-SWS rupak@mpi-sws.org Viktor Kuncak EPFL viktor.kuncak@epfl.ch Indranil Saha UCLA indranil@cs.ucla.edu
+Eva Darulova EPFL eva.darulova@epfl.ch Rupak Majumdar MPI-SWS rupak@mpi-sws.org

 ABSTRACT

 Several problems in the implementations of control systems, signal-processing systems, and scientific computing systems reduce to compiling a polynomial expression over the reals into an imperative program using fixed-point arithmetic.
 Fixed-point arithmetic only approximates real values, and its operators do not have the fundamental properties of real arithmetic, such as associativity.
 Consequently, a naive compilation process can yield a program that significantly deviates from the real polynomial, whereas a different order of evaluation can result in a program that is close to the real value on all inputs in its domain.